Towards the Worst-case Robustness of Large Language Models: Lower Bounding Worst-case Robustness

 \textbf{Way I: Certifying the detector.} Let \(\mathcal{V}\) be the vocabulary, \(N\) be the sequence length.
 The base detector \(f:\mathcal{V}^N \to [0,1]\) outputs values close to \(1\) if the input is harmful and close to \(0\) if it is not.
 The user specifies the threshold \(\tau\) to adjust the conservativeness of the detector.
 If we can show that, for a given base detector and \(g(\bm{x}) = p_A\), \(g(\bm{x}_{adv})\) remains greater than \(\tau\) for all \(\mathcal{D}(\bm{x}, \bm{x}_{adv}) \leq d\), then the detector \(g(\bm{x})\) is certifiably robust within the distance \(d\).

-\textbf{Way II: Certifying ``sure''.} Most current jailbreaking attacks force the model to output ``sure'' as the first word.
-If we can certify that the model does not output ``sure,'' we can provably defend against these attacks.
-Here, \(f:\mathcal{V}^N \to [0,1]\) represents the probability that the base language model outputs ``sure,'' and the threshold is set as \(\tau = \frac{1}{|\mathcal{V}|}\).
-If we can show that \(g(\bm{x}_{adv})\) is smaller than \(\tau\) for all \(\mathcal{D}(\bm{x}, \bm{x}_{adv}) \leq d\), then the detector \(g(\bm{x})\) is successfully certified within \(d\).
-However, this approach is not applicable to attacks where the attackers do not set the optimization target to ``sure.''
+\textbf{Way II: Certifying ``sure''.} Most current jailbreaking attacks force the model to output ``sure'' as the first word~\cite{zou2023universal}.
+If we can certify that the model does not output ``sure'', we can provably defend against these attacks.
+Here, \(f:\mathcal{V}^N \to [0,1]\) represents the the probability that the base language model does not outputs ``sure'', and the threshold is set as \(\tau = 1-\frac{1}{|\mathcal{V}|}\).
+If we can show that \(g(\bm{x}_{adv})\) is still larger than \(\tau\) for all \(\mathcal{D}(\bm{x}, \bm{x}_{adv}) \leq d\), then the detector \(g(\bm{x})\) is successfully certified within \(d\).
+However, this approach is not applicable to attacks where the attackers do not set the optimization target to ``sure''.